 This gingerbread syrup is so easy to make.
 Simple syrup (sugar and water), molasses and gingerbread spices (ginger, cinnamon, nutmeg and allspice) simmer down thick, spicy gingerbread syrup.

-- Store in a bottle in the refrigerator and use within one month
+Store in a bottle in the refrigerator and use within two months

 So if you’re looking to spice up your coffee bar or to make some easy gifts for friends, family, teachers, or any other coffee lovers, this gingerbread syrup surely fits the bill.
 Not only is it perfect on it’s own, but you could add it to a basket with coffee beans and a mug if you needed to up your gift game.

 I know these 8.5 oz bottles are available online at Amazon for $16.99 for a set of four.
 I’ve included a convenient link below to take a closer look if you’re interested.
 They are very handy to have around the kitchen and ideal for use with things like salad dressings, marinades, etc.